mkchuprin/BestPix/README.md

 ## Uninstall

-1. Open your terminal and run the command `cleanup`, then the command `pip uninstall bestpix`
+1. Open your terminal and run the command `cleanup`, then the command `pip3 uninstall bestpix`
 2. Shutdown and uninstall Docker Desktop